-The first step in assessing risk is to identify potential risks.
-This includes both external factors such as economic downturns or changes in regulations, as well as internal factors such as employee turnover or data breaches.
+The initial step in assessing risk requires identifying potential risks.
+This includes both external factors such as economic downturns or regulatory changes, as well as internal factors such as employee turnover or data breaches.

-Once you've identified all potential risks, it's important to assign each one a likelihood and severity rating based on your assessment.
+Once you've identified all potential risks, assign each one a likelihood and severity rating based on your assessment.
 This will help you prioritise which risks need attention first and what strategies should be used to mitigate them.

 By taking steps now to address any issues that might arise in the future, businesses can ensure they are well-prepared for whatever comes their way.

-Introducing a risk assessment is an essential step for any business to ensure its success.
-Unfortunately, not hiring the right company to assess and quantify these risks can lead to numerous failures that could have been easily avoided.
-Here are five of the most common failures associated with not hiring a suitable risk assessment company:
+Introducing a risk assessment is essential for any business to ensure its success.
+Not hiring the right company to assess and quantify these risks can lead to numerous failures:

-• A lack of comprehensive analysis: Without a deep dive into the potential risks, companies fail to identify threats that could otherwise be mitigated or avoided altogether.
+Without a deep dive into potential risks, companies fail to identify threats that could otherwise be mitigated or avoided altogether.

 The bottom line is that if companies do not hire an experienced risk assessment partner, they are risking their success due to these major pitfalls associated with inadequate risk management practices.